andrew-d-taylor/websocket-spring/README.md

 A simple Spring Boot websocket messaging server.
 Companion to [this React websocket client](https://github.com/andrew-d-taylor/websocket-react)

+The app can be run as a docker container in concert with a mysql service, as specified in `docker-compose.yml`.

+To run the app without docker, just modify the database connection properties in `application.properties` and just run `WebSocketServerApplication`.

-Run `WebSocketServerApplication` and establish a websocket connection to `localhost:8080/websocket-stomp-endpoint`, where you can subscribe to the following topics:
+Establish a websocket connection to `localhost:8080/websocket-stomp-endpoint`, where you can subscribe to the following topics:

 - `/app/messages`: responds with the baseline set of existing messages
 - `/topic/messages`: for any new messages processed by the server